emredagli/physics-constants-explorer/README.md

 If Q1 = Q2 then units must be equal, [Q1] = [Q2].
 ```
-If we claim Q1 = Q2 then their numeric values should also overlap in their error ranges:
+If we claim Q1 = Q2 then their numeric values must also overlap in their error ranges:
 ```text
 Quantity = {numeric value ± error} ⋅ [unit]